SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 </web-app>
 ```

-In your Web Servlet, use then the `@ServletSecurity` annotations as implemented here [HelloTokenServlet](/samples/sap-java-buildpack-api-usage/src/main/java/sample/sapjavabuildpack/xsuaa/HelloTokenServlet.java).
+In your Web Servlet, use then the `@ServletSecurity` annotations as implemented in [HelloTokenServlet](/samples/sap-java-buildpack-api-usage/src/main/java/sample/sapbuildpack/xsuaa/HelloTokenServlet.java).

 # Deployment on Cloud Foundry
 To deploy the application, the following steps are required: